salesforce/sa11y/CONTRIBUTING.md

 yarn test <path_to_test>
 ```

-If you want to debug these tests, you can do as follow:
+If you want to debug these tests, you can do as follows:

 1. First, insert a new line in your test where you think it might be failing and type `debugger`.
 This will serve as a break point for the debugger to stop at.
 2. Open up Chrome and type in the address bar: `chrome://inspect`
 3. Click on "Open dedicated DevTools for Node"
 4. In your terminal, type the following command: `yarn test:debug <path_to_test>`

 Your test should now be running in the Chrome debugger.
-And you get your handy console to poke around all sorts of stuff!
-Now simply hit Enter in the terminal running your Jest process anytime you want to re-run your currently selected specs.
+You get your handy console to poke around all sorts of stuff!
+Now simply hit "Enter" in the terminal running your Jest process anytime you want to re-run your currently selected specs.
 You'll be dropped right back into the Chrome debugger.

-### Integration Testing

-TBD
+## Release

+-   Cleanup `CHANGELOG` to remove references to squashed commits and replace them with references to corresponding PRs where possible
+-   `yarn release:version` to bump versions
+-   To publish packages to npm
+    -   `npm login`
+    -   `yarn release:publish`
+-   Use `GH_TOKEN=<token> yarn release:semantic` to create a release in github
+    -   where `GH_TOKEN` is the [Github personal access token](https://github.com/semantic-release/github#github-authentication) created with `repo` permission
+    -   Update release notes to reflect Changelog
+    -   Add `--dry-run --debug` to simulate
+-   If you couldn't make these changes in the last PR that went into master, you can make a separate PR for release
+    -   Create a `release` branch from `master`
+    -   Commit changes to versions, changelog
+        -   Changes should be limited to non-source code changes (docs, config)
+    -   Push the `release` branch and create a pull request against `master`
+        -   with PR title of the format `chore(release): ...`

+#### Use local npm registry for testing

+-   Use [verdaccio](https://github.com/verdaccio/verdaccio) to spin-up a local npm registry
+-   Packages can be published to it by overriding the `registry` option
+    -   e.g. `yarn release:publish --registry http://localhost:4873/`

 ## Editor Configurations